ZippyMagician/AsciiDots/README.md

 | & | Ends the program |
 | "" or '' | Marks a string that the value or print command can use |

-For more in-depth information and to see the full (not yet implemented) character set, please visit the Wiki page linked at the top of the __README__<br>
 *NOTE*: Currently the `\` character is broken and will not work in the interpreter.
-If anyone has any solutions, please contact me on github!
+If anyone has any solutions, please contact me on github!<br>
+If there is any functionality missing (Workes on the [official website](https://asciidots.herokuapp.com) and doesn't work here) then please leave an issue on github with the code that should work!
+Thanks :)

 ## Installation
 Run